SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 A (data) type consists of a set of values that something with that type can assume.
 In implementation, each value of a type has a unique (within the type) binary representation.
 Typing can also be understood as how to interpret a series of bits.
-A datatype T1 whose set of values is a subset of a datatype T2 is a subtype of T2.
-A datatype T1 whose set of values is a superset of a datatype T2 is a supertype of T2.
-A language may also be untyped: neither variables nor values have type.
-An example of an untyped language is bourne shell, which is completely untyped.
-Bash supports a very mediocre type of typing via builtins such as declare.

 ### dynamic vs static typing

-Dynamic typigng: type checking at runtime ≈ values have type Static typing: type checking at compile time ≈ variables have type

-Dynamically typed languages I know: JavaScript, Lua, Python, Ruby Statically typed languages I know: C#, Java, Perl (with regards to the scalar, array, hash distinction), Rust, TS TS makes the normally dynamically typed JS statically typed

 ### type inference/manifest

-Explicit/manifest typing is a feature of a type system where the type has to be explicitly declared.
-Implicit/latent typing is a feature of a type system where the type is not explicitly declared.
-Implicit/latent typing  ↔ Explicit/manifest typing
-Type inference is a rough synonym for implict/latent typing, but is often used in contexts where the language is otherwise generally explicitly/manifestly typed.
-Only statically typed languages can usefully be explicitly/manifestly typed Type inference in C#: var in TS and Rust, often type inference is possible automatically Type inference in TS/Rust is more likely to work for anonymous functions In languages with manifest typing, variable declarations require typea annotation.
+Type inference in C#: var
+in TS and Rust, often type inference is possible automatically Type inference in TS/Rust is more likely to work for anonymous functions In languages with manifest typing, variable declarations require typea annotation.

-On the negative side, manifestly and statically typed languages can be more effort to write.
-On the positive side, manifestly and statically typed languages 1) dramatically lower the chance of bugs, especially type errors (logic type), 2) provide better linting 3) provide better IDE code completion and similar.

 (literal) type widening is the fact that TS will infer a primitive type and not a literal type for literal values.